crossplane/crossplane/design/design-doc-composition.md

 * Empower infrastructure operators to provide a platform of useful, opinionated infrastructure abstractions to the application operators they support.
-* Empower application developers to provide intuitive application abstractions to the people who operator their applications.
+* Empower application developers to provide intuitive application abstractions to the operators of their applications.
 * Enable both infrastructure operators and application developers to define abstractions that may be portable across different infrastructure providers and application runtimes.